 When someone on the team suggested launching a Slack workspace to improve collaboration, Porter agreed.
-Having used Slack in his day job as a product manager, Porter knew the collaboration platform would be an effective digital HQ for the TAR team.
+Having used Slack in his day job as a product manager, Porter knew the collaboration platform would be an effective productivity platform for the TAR team.
 As the organization’s volunteer workspace admin, he envisioned a digital response center that would bring teams, tools and partners together so they could swiftly triage cases and source solutions.
 That vision quickly became a reality.

 “Time was of the essence, and we needed a more streamlined way to share time-sensitive information that could be the difference between life or death in some instances.”

 Within 24 hours of its first formal meeting, TAR had established a modern emergency response center within Slack.
 The team created dedicated Slack channels for specific tasks and processes, like: